Yi-Guang/Homepage/index.md

 ## Networks better the life!

-I'm Yiguang Bai from Xidan University (XDU)，you can also call be Yiguang.
+I'm Yiguang Bai from Xidan University (XDU)，you can also call be Ygor.
 My research interests lie at Graph optimization and Complex networks (Social Computing).
 I love connecting with different people so if you want to say hi, I'll be happy to meet you!

 ### Seminar